Q: Can I purchase a gift card?

 Q: If I arrive by RV, Camper, or Trailer, is there a place to park?

-A: We have specific parking for all RV's, Campers or Trailers at our Lot A. This lot is conveniently located just to the west of the Hot Springs Pool at 415 East 6th St, Glenwood Springs, CO 81601.
-Additionally, complimentary shuttle service to the pool is available on our Hot Springs Hopper from Lot A. Please view our property map at for additional details.
+A: We have specific parking for all RV's, Campers or Trailers at our Lot A. This lot is conveniently located just to the west of the Hot Springs Pool at 152 W. 6th Street, Glenwood Springs, CO 81601.
+Please view our property map at for additional details.